-EASTERN BALL NOTES.
-Shannon of the Giants is the leading rungetter of the National league.
+Shannon of the Giants is the leading run-getter of the National league.
 Keeler has at last commenced to climb the golden ladder.
-His batting average is now well over the .250 mark.
-St. Louis has four big singresters.
-Three of them.
-Niles.
-Pickering and Wal-lace, are well into the glorious .200 cir-cle, while Stone is rapidly approaching it.
+His batting average is now well over the 250 mark.

+St. Louis has four big stugfesters.
+Three of them, Niles, Pickering and Wallace, are well into the glorious 300 circle, while Stone is rapidly approaching it.
+Chance was cauned for bottling the crowd.

 Chance was canned for bottling the crowd.

-Overall has acquired a habit of minutos
+Overall has acquired a habit of winning games and rarely breaks into the debit side of the pitcher's ledger.

-Chance was canned for botting the crowd.
-Overall has acquired a habit of winning sames and rarely breaks into the debit side of the pitcher's ledger.
-In the National league the real fight is for second place and any of the three teams in the running may secure the "almost" prize when the season's talkes are counted.
-Buck Francks leads the Western league with 28 stolen bases.
-He is batting at a .26 clip.
-The veteran Carrick is still pitching good ball for Jersey City and breaks into the shut out column regulary.
-Wee Willie Keeler has the grand bat-ting average of .357 for 14 years of ball playing.
+In the National league the real fight is for second place and any of the three teams in the running may secure the "almost" prize when the season's tallies are counted.

+Buck Francks leads the Western league with 33 stolen bases.
+He is batting at a 285 clip.

+The veteran Carrick is still pitching good ball for Jersey City and breaks into the shut out column regularly.

+Wee Willie Keeler has the grand batting average of .337 for 14 years of ball playing.
 In that time he has headed the table on two occasions, been second also twice and third three times.

+Lumley and Gibson head the National league with three home runs, Wagner.

-Magee, Beaumont, Bresnahan, Seymour, Browne, Murray, Strang and Courtney having bagged two aplece.
+Mayee, Beaumont, Bresnahan, Seymour, Browne, Murray, Strang and Courtney having bagged two apiece.